turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/stacks_methods_and_program_flow.markdown

 ## Illustrating the Stack

-Recall a few stack fundamentals:

-* Stacks are queue-like structures
-* Specifically, a stack follows "first-in-last-out" semantics
-* This is great for modeling processes that "nest", such that the inner (or top-most, depending how you look at it) portions have to complete before the outer/bottom portions
-* Important point about a stack: Things on top of the stack cover or hide things on the bottom -- you can't see or access lower elements while there is a top element

 __Additional Terminology__

 * __Frame__ - When discussing the Stack in the context of program execution, we refer to each "element" on the stack as a Frame.
-* __Pushing__ - adding a new element to the top of the stack
-* __Popping__ - removing the top element from the stack
 * __Winding / Unwinding__ - Synonyms for Pushing / Popping

 With these ideas in mind, let's dig into the previous example and illustrate